-Residence Hall Transfer (i.e., a change from one residence hall to another) requests must be made in writing to the Building Director the Executive Director of Housing and Residence Life.
+Residence Hall Transfer (i.e., a change from one residence hall to another) requests must be submitted through the THD: JSU Housing Self-Service Portal.
 Generally, such requests will not be considered until after the third week of school, in order for all records to be brought up to date, and all students have been assigned a room.
 Transfer requests are approved at the discretion of the Building Director.
 If permission is granted to transfer, the student must follow the check-out procedure in the current hall prior to being given residency in the new residence hall.